concord-consortium/collaborative-learning/docs/cms.md

 It was configured with the client ID and client secret from the GitHub OAuth app.

+# TODO

+## Preview links
+When editing a section in the CMS there should be a link to open full CLUE pointing at least to the unit, investigation, and problem being edited.
+And when CLUE supports specifying the section in the URL that should be part of the link too.

+## CLUE section editor scrolling
+The CLUE editor widget should expand its height like the CMS's rich text editor widget.
+This way the CLUE content won't have an extra scrollbar.

+## Unit editing
+The configuration of a CLUE unit cannot be edited yet.

+## Preview of a section on the right side of the CMS
+This would allow the author to see the section in its read-only mode like what is seen in the CLUE curriculum tabs.

 # Known Issues

 ## Backup Draft